hairyhenderson/gomplate/docs/content/functions/data.md

 Currently, `file://`, `stdin://`, `http://`, `https://`, `vault://`, and `boltdb://` URLs are supported.

 Currently-supported formats are JSON, YAML, TOML, and CSV.
+Plain-text datasources can also be specified, but can only be safely accessed with the [`include`](#include) function.

 ### Basic usage